Kevin HanrahanAssociate Professor of Voice and Vocal Pedagogy, Area Head for Voice, Coordinator for PhD in Vocal Pedagogy

 A frequent recitalist, Dr. Hanrahan has performed throughout the United States, Europe, and India.
 Highlights include Weill und Brech, Liederabend in Graz, Austria, Schubert’s Die Schöne Müllerin with fortepiano in Phoenix, AZ and Lincoln, NE, and Beethoven’s An die ferne Geliebte in Pune and Mumbai, India.
 In January of 2007 Dr. Hanrahan along with pianist Roberta Swedien performed Schubert’s Die Schöne Müllerin in Pune and Mumbai, India, and were the first perform Schubert’s masterpiece in over 50 years with the last performance given by Peter Pears and Benjamin Britten.
 As a founding member of the Vocal Chamber Ensemble, Lyrika, Dr. Hanrahan has performed Brahm’s Liebeslieder Walzer, Barber’s A Hand of Bridge, and John Greer’s Liebesleid-Lieder Waltzes.
 Dr. Hanrahan has performed as a soloist with the Opera Theatre of Pittsburgh, the Lyric Opera Theater at Arizona State University, the Catalina Chamber Orchestra, the Arizona State University Chamber Orchestra, the Phoenix Bach Choir, the AIMS Festival Orchestra in Graz, Austria, The Poona Music Society in India, Abendmusik in Lincoln, the McKeesport Symphony, the Lincoln Symphony, City of Prague Orchestra, the Chattanooga Symphony, the Plovdiv Philharmonic Orchestra, and the Denver Philharmonic Orchestra.

-Dr. Hanrahan currently holds the position of Associate Professor of Voice and Voice.
+Dr. Hanrahan currently holds the position of Associate Professor of Voice and Voice Pedagogy, serves as the Head of Voice for the Glenn Korff School of Music, and the Program Advisor for the PhD in Vocal Pedagogy degree.
 His students go on to continue their studies with assistantships at prestigious institutions such as the Cincinnati Conservatory of Music and Northwestern University, with apprenticeships with Central City Opera, Glimmerglass Opera, Des Moines Metro Opera, and the Domingo-Cafritz Young Artist Program at Washington Opera.
-They can be heard on the stages of opera companies such as Arizona Opera, Kentucky Opera, West Australia Opera, and Virginia Opera.
+They can be heard on the stages of opera companies such as Arizona Opera, Kentucky Opera, West Australia Opera, and Virginia Opera, among others.

 CoursesVocal Pedagogy I - Introduction to Vocal Pedagogy MUSC 4/870